 If you own a dog and are contemplating getting a cat, or vice versa, you may be concerned with how well your pets will get along.
-After all, the phrase “fighting like cats and dogs” exists for a reason, right?
-Sure, some cats and dogs may never be the best of friends, but there are plenty of others who are, like the ones you’ll see in those adorable videos of cats and dogs bonding.
+After all, the phrase “fighting like cats and dogs” exists for a reason.
+Sure, some cats and dogs may never be the best of friends, but others, like the ones you’ll see in those adorable videos of cats and dogs bonding, become lifelong companions.

-However, you can lend a helping hand to those cats and dogs who don’t immediately take to each other and help them bond and get along.
-It will take patience (and lots of it), as well as time.
-But eventually, you’ll have a cat and dog that will, hopefully, get along great—or, at the least, will tolerate each other well).
+However, you can lend a helping hand to cats and dogs who don’t immediately take to each other and help them bond and get along.
+It will take patience (and lots of it) and time.
+But eventually, you’ll have a cat and dog that will, hopefully, get along great or, at the least, will tolerate each other.

 The 10 Tips to Get a Cat and Dog to Bond and Get Along